AustinJVC/Commander/README.md

 #### Cocktails

 Recommends a random cocktail to the user.
-Provides ingredients, photo, and instructions on how to make the drink.
+Provides ingredients, photos, and instructions on how to make the drink.
 Makes an [API](https://thecocktaildb.com) request.
 Formats the information received as a discord embed, and sends the embed back to the user.

 !cocktails